soniah/blog/content/posts/2011-08-02-setting-up-gitweb-on-your-ubuntu-workstation.md

 Browse to <http://localhost/gitweb/>, and there's your browse-able, search-able, git repository :-D

-## But wait, there's more -- automatically push your changes&#8230;
+## But wait, there's more -- automatically push your changes.

 As you work, /var/www/foo.git is going to get out-of-date.
 You could remember to regularly push but that's boring -- automate it: